strimzi/proposals/035-ca-abstraction.md

   UNTRUSTED // not yet trusted everywhere it needs to be
    |
    v
-  TRUSTED_NEW // trusted everywhere it needs to be, but no EE certificates yet issued
+  TRUSTED_UNUSED // trusted everywhere it needs to be, but no EE certificates yet issued
    |
    v
   TRUSTED_USED // trusted everywhere, EE certificates issued **TODO do we really need this state?**